Can I sell my annuity?

 1) Entirety – selling an annuity pays out the entire investment as a lump sum and forfeits the annuity holder’s ability to receive future periodic payments.
 This is the most straightforward way to sell an annuity.

 2) Partial – a partial buyout allows the annuity holder to sell a portion of his/her annuity payments and still receive periodic income without forgoing the tax benefits.
 For example, if the seller needs money immediately, he/she can sell years 1 – 5 of his/her annuity payments in exchange for a lump sum.
 After those five years have lapsed, the periodic payments will continue.
 Also, if the seller needs additional funds, he/she can buyout another portion of the remaining payments in exchange for lump sums.

-3) Lump Sum – like a partial buyout, an annuity holder can choose to sell a portion of the annuity in exchange for a lump sum.
+3) Lump Sum – like a partial buyout, an annuity holder can choose to sell a portion of annuity settlement/structured settlement, in exchange for a lump sum.
 This approach gives the seller more flexibility in choosing the amount of the lump sum, which would be deducted from future payments.

 How to sell your annuity